yearn/keep3r-jobs/doc/working-stealth-jobs.md

     const blockGasLimit = BigNumber.from(pendingBlock.gasLimit);

-    // and finally execute your tx. (this step can be changed to use flashbots, see guide below) await stealthRelayer.connect(alice).execute(
+    // and finally execute your tx. (this step can be changed to use flashbots, see guide below)
+    // [Important] If you do NOT use flashbots, make sure to be using a private-mempool, such as Taichi, or you'll lose your bond. await stealthRelayer.connect(alice).execute(
       stealthERC20.address, // address _job,
       callData, // bytes memory _callData,